clemzouuu/react-meme-generator/README.md

 # react-meme-generator

-start with npm run dev

 meme generator made with react
-A new version is yet to come.
-A version that will imply :
+This new version contains :
+- a feature to resize the font size.
+- a feature  to change the font family
+- a feature to move the texts.
-- a function to save the image.
+- a feature to save the image.
-- a function to import an image from your computer.
+- a feature to import an image from your computer.

 This is how it looks.